Free Living Will Form

 Advance Directives not only include a Living Will, but also a Medical Power of Attorney.

-This means that Advance Care Directives include not only your treatment preferences but also give authority to the health care proxy you choose to make medical decisions on your behalf [3].
+This means that Advance Care Directives include not only your treatment preferences but also give authority to the health care proxy person you choose to make medical decisions on your behalf [3].

 FAQs About Living Wills